LucasMedeiros29/finalyearproject/README.md

 # finalyearproject
 Undergraduate capstone project for the Information Engineering program at the Federal University of ABC, by Lucas de Medeiros.

+In the PDF document, you will find everything you need to replicate the project.

 Abstract: This work presents the development and validation of a computer vision-based intelligent traffic light system prototype, motivated by the fact that traffic lights predominantly operate with fixed timings without considering their surroundings.
 The proposal involves